kennethchoe/sql-crawler/README.md

 1. Your application is single-tenant database.
 2. You need to poll anonymous information from multiple single-tenant production sql servers.
 3. You do not have credential to production sql servers.
-4. Your poll sql statement needs to go through approval process.
+4. Your polling sql statement needs to go through approval process.

 ## How It Works